-I am also dancing to demonstrate the proper attitude to have toward child abusers and survivors, and the proper way to support survivors, by celebrating our courage, not with pity or condescension.
+I also will dance to demonstrate the proper attitude to have toward child abusers and survivors, and the proper way to support survivors, by celebrating our courage, not with pity or condescension.
 We are all warriors and may we all live to dance on their graves.
 Since I began telling people I plan to do this dance, I’ve gotten a lot of support, and several people, including some relatives, have told me they are available to witness the dance.

 And I’m one of them.

 It means a lot to me that others are reading what I write.
 Thank you for stopping by.

 If you would like to read this blog in chronological order – I suggest going to the archives section of the sidebar and selecting the earliest posts or beginning with the very first one here.
 Then find and click on the ‘next post’ link at lower right.